-FIGURE 5: "THROUGH RETIREMENT" TDF UNIVERSE AVERAGE EMERGING MARKET ALLOCATION | AS A PERCENTAGE OF NON-US EQUITY
+FIGURE 5: "THROUGH RETIREMENT" TDF UNIVERSE AVERAGE EMERGING MARKET ALLOCATION AS SHARE OF NON-US EQUITY (%)

-In contrast to overall Non-US equity weights, emerging markets as a percentage of Non-US equity is generally below the 'market neutral' weighting.
-In contrast to what we observe for Non-US equities, the TDF universe average starts out with higher relative weight to emerging markets than either the S&P Target Date benchmark set or the Morningstar Lifetime Moderate benchmark set.

-While the TDF universe average to overall Non-US equities is relatively constant over time horizon, the weighting within Non-US equities declines slightly as the targeted time horizon shortens.
-The overall weighting to emerging markets as a relative percentage is higher for the TDF universe average than either of the reference benchmark sets.
+As of year-end 2022, the weight of MSCI Emerging Markets in the MSCI ACWI ex US benchmark is roughly 30%, which would indicate the "market neutral" threshold.
+Figure 5 shows the relative weight for the representative data sets in terms of emerging markets as a percentage of Non-US equities across vintage years.
+In contrast to overall Non-US equity weights, emerging markets as a percentage of Non-US equity is below the "market neutral" weighting for all sets.
+For Morningstar and the TDF Universe Average, the weighting within Non-US equities declines slightly as the targeted time horizon shortens.
+The overall weighting to emerging markets as a relative percentage is higher for the TDF universe average than either of the reference benchmark sets for most vintage years.

 For Morningstar, the overall allocation to Non-US equities declines rather steeply, but less so for the relative emerging market weight.
-For the S&P Target Date set, the overall Non-US weight also declines rather steeply with time horizon, while the emerging markets relative weighting is relatively constant.
-This may be reflective of the fact that the overall emerging markets weighting as a percentage of Non-US equities is fairly low to begin with for S&P, and therefore, to decrease it further may not be deemed necessary.
+For the S&P Target Date set, the overall Non-US weight and emerging markets relative weighting is relatively constant with time horizon.